Q: When will I hear back about my application?

 A: You must remain a Wisconsin Resident to participate in PEOPLE.
 If you leave a partnership school, but remain in the state and you are a junior in high school, you will be eligible for PEOPLE Extension status.
-As a PEOPLE Extension student, you must continue to meet academic minimums for PEOPLE and attend the summer residential programs.
+As a PEOPLE Extension student, you must continue to meet academic requirements for PEOPLE and attend PEOPLE Summer University.
 If you get accepted into UW-Madison and you meet the scholarship requirements, you will be eligible for the tuition scholarship.

 Q: What if we want two separate status updates to two different addresses because my parents are divorced or separated?

 A: PEOPLE will provide one status update to whomever you list as the application contact.
-If accepted and enrolled into PEOPLE a broader range of contact preferences will be considered.
+If you are accepted and enrolled into PEOPLE, a broader range of contact preferences will be considered.

 Q: What schools are eligible for this program?

-A: Check the list of afflicated schools on our website.
+A: Check the list of partnership schools on our website.

 Q: If my child is not eligible for free/reduced lunch, do I still need a signature on DPI form?

-Q: What if my school counselor/teacher is submitting materials on my families behalf to complete my application, how will I know the school submitted those materials
+Q: What if my school counselor/teacher is submitting materials on my family’s behalf to complete my application, how will I know the school submitted those materials?

 A: We suggest reaching out directly to your school contact to confirm they’ve sent the materials.
 Due to the large number of applications to process, we are not able to give real-time confirmations on received items.
 If you suspect an item is missing from your application, we suggest re-sending it to be sure your application is complete.

-A: Attendance in PEOPLE’s summer programs are mandatory for all students, newly admitted and current participants.
-Our programming is offered at no cost to families, in return we ask for your full commitment.
+A: Attendance in PEOPLE’s summer programs is mandatory for all students, including newly admitted participants.
+Our programming is offered at no cost to families–in return, we ask for your full commitment.
 If your child is not able to attend the entire program, they will forfeit their spot.
-We fully encourage families to have a plan B in place, if their child is not offered admission into PEOPLE.
+We fully encourage families to have alternate plans in place if their student is not admitted into PEOPLE.